Skip to main content

 To consume APIs in Traefik Hub, only applications that are granted access to and can consume APIs.
 API Access Management determines which applications can access specific APIs and the operations they are permitted to perform.
 This is achieved through a combination of resources:

-Further, access to APIs is controlled by API keys or JWTs.
+Further, access to APIs is controlled by API keys, JWTs, or LDAP credentials.

 warning

-If you switch from the default configuration to JWT, all API keys generated in the API Portal will be turned off.
+If you switch from the default configuration to JWT or LDAP, all API keys generated in the API Portal will be turned off.